curateteaching/digitalpedagogy/keywords/network.md

 Wenger, E. “Communities of practice and social learning systems: the career of a concept.”
 In Blackmore, C. (Editor) *Social Learning Systems and communities of practice.* Springer Verlag and the Open University, 2010.

-Wenger, E. & B Trayner.
+Wenger, E. & B. Trayner.
 “How is a community of practice different from an informal network in regard to social learning?”
 Web.
 28 December 2011. http://wenger-trayner.com/resources/communities-versus-networks/